rothej/jh_facial_recog_lock/README.md

 ### Python Libraries <a name="python-libraries"></a>

-The following libraries will be stored in `requirements.txt`, but are listed here for user reference.
+The following libraries will be stored in `requirements.txt` using `pip3 freeze`, and installed during the Installation step.
+They are listed here for user reference.

-- `dotenv`, install using `pip3 install python-dotenv`
+- `dotenv`, install using `pip3 install python-dotenv`.
+- `twilio`, install using `pip3 install twilio`.

 ## Server Setup <a name="server-setup"></a>